What Is Dwelling Insurance Coverage?

 According to the Insurance Information Institute, there are certain hazards, or perils, that are covered by most standard homeowners insurance policies.
-While the coverage can vary from state to state or from one geographical region to another, homeowners policies typically offer coverage for the following:
+While the coverage can vary from state to state or from one geographical region to another, homeowners policies typically help cover damage from the following events:

 - Lightning strikes